MIKUZ12/Do-all-individual-layers-help/README.md

 </p>

-[CVPR 2026] This is the official repository for our paper: Do All Individual Layers Help?
+This is the official repository for our paper: Do All Individual Layers Help?
 An Empirical Study of Task-Interfering Layers in Vision-Language Models, accepted by CVPR'26 Findings.

 ## Overview